Parabolic Dewatering Screens for Simple and Economical Solids Separation

 The simplicity of the SHS and SHP Sidehill Screens or parabolic screen filters make them an excellent choice for static dewatering screen applications.
-With no motors or moving parts the Sidehill Screen lets gravity do the work as effluent flows down the screening media.
-The screening elements are fixed, curved, slotted, wedgewire screens oriented horizontally across the direction of flow.
+With no motors or moving parts, the Sidehill Screen lets gravity do the work as effluent flows down the screening media.
+The screening elements are fixed, curved, slotted, wedge wire screens oriented horizontally across the direction of flow.
 The parabolic screen filter surface is positioned at a steeply sloped angle providing an effective means of quickly stripping off liquid and allowing the solids to slide off the bottom of the screen.

 This parabolic screen is used in numerous food and beverage and industrial applications such as vegetable and fruit processing, at breweries for spent grains, and pulp and paper mills, just to name a few.
-Sidehill screens are also an economical alternative for headworks screen for municipal primary sewage – especially in a bypass or overflow channel.
+Sidehill screens are also an economical alternative for headworks screens for municipal primary sewage – especially in a bypass or overflow channel.

 SHS Sidehill Static Screens are typically used when the solids are easily separated from the liquid and where the separated solids slide easily.
-Wastewater, or slurry flows by gravity into the headbox where it then overflows a distribution weir onto a steeply sloped parabolic screen filter surface.
-The liquid passes through the openings in the wedgewire to a drainage pan, while the solids slide down the surface of the screen to the discharge lip.
+Wastewater or slurry flows by gravity into the headbox where it then overflows a distribution weir onto a steeply sloped parabolic screen filter surface.
+The liquid passes through the openings in the wedge wire to a drainage pan, while the solids slide down the surface of the screen to the discharge lip.

 SHP Sidehill Pressure Screens are designed to receive pumped flows of 5 to 15 psi (0.35 to 1.0 bar) into a manifold header.
-The velocity of incoming material combined with the shearing action of the parabolic screen filter, produces a positive separation of the material.
-Slot feed design prevents plugging by fibrous materials, an oscillating shower applied intermittently insures the screen slots remain clean.
+The velocity of incoming material combined with the shearing action of the parabolic screen filter produces a positive separation of the material.
+Slot feed design prevents plugging by fibrous materials, an oscillating shower applied intermittently ensures the screen slots remain clean.
 The sidehill screen helps provide an effective stripping of liquid facilitating solids removal of particles in the 0.002–0.006 inch range, and prevents blinding or plugging of the screen openings.

 JWC’s Sidehill Dewatering Screen can separate solids from liquids down to 0.002” (0.05 mm) depending on the influent and requirements of the process.
 There are numerous options available including vapor enclosures, spray systems, alternate materials construction, as well as the ability for customization for the exact application needs.

-- Low operating costs since static dewatering screens have no moving parts to wear out.
+- Low operating costs since static dewatering screens have no moving parts to wear out

-- Easy installation.
+- Easy installation

-- Dewatering Screen Provides Reliable operation.
+- Dewatering Screen Provides Reliable operation

-- SHS Static Screen widths range from 12 to 120 inches (300 – 3050 mm).
+- SHS Static Screen widths range from 12 to 120 inches (300 – 3050 mm)

-- SHS flows up to 2000 gpm ( 454 m3/hr).
+- SHS flows up to 2000 gpm ( 454 m3/hr)

-- SHS Dewatering Screen decks are offered in 38, 42 or 54 inch lengths.
+- SHS Dewatering Screen decks are offered in 38, 42 or 54-inch lengths

-- SHP hydraulic capacity: 300-600 gpm (68 to 136 m3/hr)per single unit, depending on application.
+- SHP hydraulic capacity: 300-600 gpm (68 to 136 m3/hr)per single unit, depending on the application

-- SHP Dewatering Screen decks are offered in 24, 48 or 72 inch lengths.
+- SHP Dewatering Screen decks are offered in 24, 48 or 72-inch lengths